arnabs542/interviewpractice/bucketing/k-empty-slots.md

 ##### Explanation:

 The first realization is that the upper or lower bound to each position must be in a specific range.
 For example, suppose _k _= 1.
-Then if we were just told that the flower at x = 2 bloomed, we would directly check whether the flower at x = 0 or x = 4 bloomed, before checking to see all flowers in between are not blooming.
+Then if we were just told that the flower at `x = 2` bloomed, we would directly check whether the flower at `x = 0` or `x = 4` bloomed, before checking to see all flowers in between are not blooming.

+We partition the array into buckets of size `k+1`, and for each flower that blooms, we check whether it is the lowest or highest position in that bucket \(if it is not either extreme, that means there is a flower on both side with distance less than _k_ that is blooming, and therefore we can not possibly finish on that day\).
+If it is either extreme \(or both\), we then check to see if its counter part is the highest or lowest blooming position in the correct bucket.